 Ingredients for Air Fryer Crispy Polenta

-If you are celiac, make sure the polenta (both pre-cooked and, if applicable, the cornmeal) is labeled “gluten-free.”
+If you are celiac, make sure the polenta (whether pre-cooked or the cornmeal) has “gluten-free” on the label.

 - 1 tablespoon extra virgin olive oil